 2. OFFICIAL TRANSCRIPT

-An official transcript of the student’s academic record in high school and/or each college attended since leaving high school must be filed with the Admissions and Records Office.
+An official transcript of the student’s academic record in high school and/or each college attended must be filed with the Admissions and Records Office.
 These transcripts must be sent from the sending institution directly to South Plains College Admissions and Records Office.
 Transcripts sent first to the student will be considered unofficial.
 The applicant is responsible for having these records forwarded to the Admissions and Records Office.
 Transcripts should be sent immediately following the close of the last semester of attendance in high school and/or college(s).
-Students who have successfully completed a non-traditional secondary educational program that meets all Texas Education Agency (TEA) standards must provide an official transcript along with a notarized statement indicating the student has completed all high school requirements.
+Students who have successfully completed a non-traditional secondary educational program that meets all Texas Education Agency (TEA) standards must provide an official transcript which includes a notarized statement indicating the student has completed all high school requirements.

 3. COLLEGE PLACEMENT TEST